 The Victoria and Albert is considered as one of the top restaurants in the entire United States.
 It is a long-standing AAA Five Diamond Award-winning restaurant.
 Overall the Grand Floridian has some of the very best restaurants in Walt Disney World.

-There is easy access to the theme parks via watercraft, motor coach and monorail.
+There is easy access to the theme parks via watercraft, motorcoach, and monorail.
+A new walkway is currently getting constructed to the Magic Kingdom.

 The Villas at Disney’s Grand Floridian Resort & Spa